Meet the Russian Winter Olympians fighting to clear their names

 "Dr. Rodchenkov indicated quite clearly that at some level the athletes probably had no choice but to participate in the the doping system."

-Russia's investigations committee says Dr. Rodchenkov gave drugs to athletes, "who were unaware they were taking banned substances."
+Russia's investigations committee says Rodchenkov gave drugs to athletes, "who were unaware they were taking banned substances."
 President Putin has described him as "a man with a scandalous reputation."

 Canadian lawyer Richard McLaren will also testify.
 His report for the World Anti-Doping Agency laid bare a system that allowed more than a 1,000 athletes to cheat, despite the repeated Russia denials.

-McLaren says they have more than enough evidence -- that of Dr. Rodchenkov as well as their own findings - to back up the Russian doctor's conclusions and dismisses claims by the athletes that their samples were tampered with.
+McLaren says they have more than enough evidence -- that of Rodchenkov as well as their own findings -- to back up the Russian doctor's conclusions and dismisses claims by the athletes that their samples were tampered with.

 "We checked the DNA and the DNA is consistent with their DNA,' McLaren told CNN from his home in London, Ontario.